Scandinavian-Polish Chamber of Commerce (SPCC)

 § 11

-1) as a result of withdrawal – on the date specified by the member in a written withdrawal notice addressed to the Board of Directors;
+1) as a result of withdrawal – on the date indicated by the member in his/her written declaration on withdrawal from the Chamber addressed to the Management Board via an e-mail at the address spcc@spcc.pl, provided that all amounts due to the Chamber are settled.

 GENERAL PROVISIONS